 As founder of the international AtKisson Group, a social enterprise established in 1992, Alan AtKisson developed a professional network of Affiliates and Partners in a dozen countries.
-Participants in the AtKisson Group include academic centers of sustainability expertise in Sweden, the US, Thailand, Russia, and Australia, as well as several non-profit foundations and private consultancies.
-In addition to training people on the use of Accelerator tools, members of the Group also advise companies, governments, cities, and educational institutions on sustainability strategy, policy, research, and initiative design.
+Participants in the AtKisson Group — renamed in 2018 as the Sustainability Accelerator Network — include academic centers of sustainability expertise in Sweden, the US, Thailand, Russia, and Australia, as well as several non-profit foundations and private consultancies.
+In addition to training people on the use of Accelerator tools, members of the network also advise companies, governments, cities, and educational institutions on sustainability strategy, policy, research, and initiative design.

 In 2008, AtKisson and his colleague Axel Klimek began the process of establishing the Center for Sustainability Transformation GmbH, an international program of advanced training, consulting, and professional development support, based in Germany.
 Working with partner institutions around the world, such as the ASU School for Sustainability in the US and the Sasin Graduate Institute of Business in Bangkok, CforST provided numerous “Master Classes” in change and sustainability while also developing new workshop models, coaching programs, and simulation games that engage executives and students alike.
 A book by Klimek and AtKisson, based on the Center’s highly integrated approach to change, was published in 2016 with provocative title Parachuting Cats into Borneo.

 Starting in 2011, working with colleagues Robert Steele and Lister Hannah, AtKisson helped the volunteer-driven NGO Compass Education get started, with an initial focus on Southeast Asia.
+The program has now spread to Latin America and the Middle East.
 Offering a “whole school” approach to sustainability, Compass Education spun off from AtKisson Group and established itself as a separate, not-for-profit organization.
 Its dedicated trainers provide professional development and empowerment programs to hundreds of teachers, students, and administrators in several international locations (with a special focus on international schools).

-In 2015, AtKisson Group launched a new multi-stakeholder partnership and social media campaign called 17Goals, with the aim of promoting the adoption and implementation of the UN Sustainable Development Goals (SDGs).
-17Goals, which involves over 20 organizations in a dozen countries, is officially registered with the United Nations, and the free tools and resources that it makes available are being used by governmental, business, and educational programs to help introduce people to the SDGs, deepen their understanding about them, and get them engaged on implementing the SDGs in their local context.
+In 2015, AtKisson developed and launched a new multi-stakeholder partnership and social media campaign called 17Goals, with the aim of promoting the adoption and implementation of the UN Sustainable Development Goals (SDGs).
+17Goals, which involved over 20 organizations in a dozen countries, is officially registered with the United Nations, and the free tools and resources that it makes available have been downloaded many thousands of times by governmental, business, and educational programs to help introduce people to the SDGs, to deepen their understanding about them, and to get them engaged on implementing the SDGs in their local context.